 How much do you cost?

 This blog post covers it all.
 Have a read and yell if you’ve any questions.
+Please note, full payment of my fee will be required to secure any weddings booked with less than 60 days notice.

 How do I know if you’re available?